-As you think about your new year’s resolutions for 2019, consider 2020 and beyond.
+As you think about your new year’s resolutions for 2020, consider this year and beyond.
 Just the idea of this task can seem daunting, so start by making a list or marking up a calendar.
-You can go the old school paper route and find a planner to use.
-If you prefer to keep things digital, check out some of these goal tracker apps.
+Oftentimes, just seeing your list on paper can make it feel more manageable.

 Interested in digging into improving your project management?
 Check out these tips from a pro.